Designing a Labor Intelligence System

 Director

-By the time I find out I'm over budget, the shift already happened.
+I find out after the shift happened.

 Shift Lead